IPS-LMU/The-EMU-SDMS-Manual/_book/sigDataExtr.md

 <p class="caption">(\#fig:sigDataExtr)Segment of speech with overlaid annotations and time parallel derived signal data contour.</p>
 </div>

-R Example \@ref(rexample:sigDataExtr-loadData) shows how to create the demo data that will be used throughout this chapter.
+The R code snippet below shows how to create the demo data that will be used throughout this chapter.

 ```r